This page sets out information about:

-- You engage us to undertake all work associated with your matter and you authorise us to incur expense and engage our staff and external barristers and consultants as necessary.
+- You engage us to undertake all work associated with the above matter and you authorise us to incur expense and engage our staff and external barristers and consultants as necessary.
 The practitioner above will be your primary contact but if you have concerns you are invited to contact the firm principal Danny Beger at any time.

 - Apart from specific work where we have quoted you a fixed fee, for all other work we charge a fee calculated on a time basis in 6 minute units at the rates set out above for each staff member that has worked on your matter.
 The minimum time period used will be 1 unit or 6 minutes.
 All rates and fees are exclusive of GST.
 In addition to our fee we will charge you for our expenses and GST.

-- By signing our Legal Services Agreement you agree on behalf of the nominated client and personally as guarantor to pay our fees, expenses and GST within 14 days.
-We invoice at the end of each month unless otherwise agreed.
+- You agree on behalf of the abovenamed client and personally as guarantor to pay our fees, expenses and GST within 14 days of invoice.
+We invoice at the end of each month unless otherwise agreed in writing.

 - If you do not pay within 14 days, in addition to our other rights, you agree that we can stop work or cease to act and you agree to pay all of our recovery costs (including for our time) and interest on the unpaid amount at the rate of 12% per annum.
 Until you pay us, we retain a lien over your file and documents.